 CEMs are relatively new but form another component of a DXP, these include chatbots, communication automation tools, and NPS tools to enhance support, customer engagement, and feedback services.
 Drift and Intercom provide robust chatbots and communication automation tooling.

-Conversion rate optimization products focus on improving conversion rates by compelling visitors to your site to take specific actions like buying a product, downloading a PDF, or subscribing to a newsletter.
+Conversion rate optimization products focus on improving conversion rates by compelling visitors to your site to take specific actions like buying a product, joining a loyalty program, or subscribing to a newsletter.

 Although CRO is often used to make small, incremental improvements, its broader purpose is to optimize your entire marketing process.
 The more optimized your marketing machine, the higher your conversion rate.
-CRO can include broad A/B testing solutions such as Optimizely or focus on specific aspects of the customer journey such as checkout optimization tools like Bolt or Fast.
+CRO can include broad A/B testing solutions or focus on specific aspects of the customer journey such as checkout optimization.

 10. AI (Artificial Intelligence)

-More technical sophisticated and advanced organizations look to leverage AI tools to enhance their DXP’s existing capabilities and teams.
-Some components mentioned above leverage AI as part of their offering, such as Constructor.io and stand-alone offerings with niche purposes also exist.
+More technically sophisticated and advanced organizations look to leverage AI tools to enhance their DXP’s existing capabilities and teams.
+Some components mentioned above leverage AI as part of their offering, and standalone offerings with niche purposes also exist.
+Amplience Workforce provides agentic AI capabilities natively within the platform, enabling content teams to automate high-volume tasks and keep content continuously optimized across every channel and market.

 Should your business implement a DXP?